chef/chef-workstation/www/content/workstation/upgrade_labs.md

       user@somehost.example
 ```

-Bootstraping nodes in this way upgrades the the installed Chef Infra Client to version 16.
+Bootstrapping nodes in this way upgrades the the installed Chef Infra Client to version 16.
 Congratulations!

 Optionally, delete your node record from the old server using: